ALL THE INFO YOU NEED

 Isabelle (Ops) 021 175 6708

-On the day, please text the H&S check-in person when you finish each of your lines.
-Please also text them when you return to the Red Barn/completely done.
+On the day, please text the H&S check-in person above when you finish each of your lines.
+Please also text them when you are safely back at the Red Barn/completely done.

 If you encounter trouble and need assistance on the day, this is also the person to contact.